About The WIA Grants Scheme

 likelihood of being completed within 12 months from the date of the grant.

 The project should be new, realistic, achievable within 12 months from the date of the grant or partly achievable through a staged process, and should broadly benefit amateur radio in Australia.
 Complex projects with developmental risk can be staged over several years with ongoing funding dependant on meeting staged targets.
 An example of a staged process may be: concept development and regulatory investigation - proof of concept or prototype - technology roll out - publication in AR Magazine.
-The WIA Board has allocated up to $6,000 for this round of grants.
+The WIA Board has allocated up to $10,000 for this round of grants in two divisions.

 The grant committee will evaluate proposals based on: benefit to the amateur radio community; not for-profit or non-commercial nature; stage of completion at the time of the application; likelihood of being completed within 12 months; and consistence with the WIA Board's specific criteria (ie. strategic direction).
 The Board has not placed a quota on the number of grants per year.

-Applicants should refer to the WIA Special-Purpose Grant Rules, and the Flowchart which explains the selection process.
+Applicants should refer to the WIA Grant Rules.

 secretary@wia.org.au